junit-team/junit5/CONTRIBUTING.md

 - Blank line before at-clauses/tags.
 - Prefer to use `{@code foo}` over `<code>foo</code>` (better escaping).
 - Use `@since 5.0` instead of `@since 5.0.0`.
+- Do _not_ use `@author`tags.
+Instead, we will list contributors on the website and in release notes.

 ### Tests